 However, in some unique circumstances, a husband choosing their household is not only acceptable, but probably the more responsible thing to do.
 It's important to remember that each family has their own unique dynamic.
 If there is a crisis your husband's family, it is only understandable that a man goes to attend to it -- and if his wife is on relatively good terms with her husband's family, it can’t hurt for her to support him in that endeavor.

-Sometimes you find yourself thinking, “I can’t believe my husband lets his family disrespect me" or "I feel that my husband's family disrespects me."
+Sometimes you find yourself thinking, "I feel that my husband's family disrespects me."
 You wonder why you have to deal with non-respectful in laws or a non-respectful household member and ultimately this leads you to wonder if you even have a non-respectful husband!
 You find yourself having to deal with non-respectful in laws or specific member at household dinners and household gatherings and are looking for signs your husband notices.
 And if he doesn’t, then you feel even more confirmed that you have a disrespectful husband.